-The primary principle governing the Commissioner's investment criteria is the security of its investments, although the yield or return on the investment is also a key consideration.
-After this main principle, The Commissioner will ensure that:
+The primary principle governing the Commissioner's investment criteria is the security of its investments.
+The yield (return) on the investment is also a secondary consideration.
+The Commissioner will ensure that:

-• It maintains a policy covering both the categories of investment types it will invest in, criteria for choosing investment counterparties with adequate security, and monitoring their security.
+It maintains a policy covering both the categories of investment types it will invest in, criteria for choosing investment counterparties with adequate security, and monitoring their security.
 This is set out in the specified and non-specified investment sections below; and

-• It has sufficient liquidity in its investments.
+It has sufficient liquidity in its investments.
 For this purpose it will set out procedures for determining the maximum periods for which funds may prudently be committed.
 These procedures also apply to the prudential indicators covering the maximum principal sums invested.

-The Chief Financial Officer will maintain a counterparty list in compliance with the following considerations and will keep the criteria under review.
+The CFO will maintain a counterparty list in compliance with the following considerations and will keep the criteria under review.
 It provides an overall pool of counterparties considered high quality which the Commissioner may use, rather than defining what types of investment instruments are to be used.

 The lowest credit rating from the main agencies is used when considering counterparties.
 It is considered that this does not significantly increase risk but may widen the pool of available counter parties.
-Credit rating information is supplied by Capita Asset Services our treasury consultants, on all active counterparties that comply with the criteria below.
+Credit rating information is supplied by Link Asset Services our treasury consultants, on all active counterparties that comply with the criteria below.
 Any counterparty failing to meet the criteria would be omitted from the counterparty (dealing) list.
 Any rating changes, rating watches (notification of a likely change), rating outlooks (notification of a possible longer term change) are provided to officers almost immediately after they occur and this information is considered before dealing.
-For instance, a negative rating watch applying to a counterparty at the minimum Commissioner criteria will be suspended from use, with all others being reviewed in light of market conditions.
+Link Asset update counterparties who qualify under the list on a daily basis.